Black Friday → 40% OFF Annual Plans

 A sales analyst can play a critical role in any business and bear several business-critical responsibilities.

 First and foremost, sales analysts collate, analyze, and report on sales data.
-Specifically, they collect data from diverse sources to better understand business performances, customer trends, and market developments.
+They collect data from diverse sources to better understand business performances, customer trends, and market developments.

 More generally, sales analysts provide important voices in their industries.
 Management and sales professionals often turn to sales analysts to receive their input on many business-critical decisions.